ShaneRandell/FinalExam/README.md

 I was unable to get streams to work on my laptop so i have attached screen captures of the project and added them to a word document.

+The facisal reconigtion program uses 3 seperate programs, this allows the software to take 30 pictures of each user.
+These pictures are ten run through the second piece of software and this program will actually learn to recognize the person.
+Once the first two programs have executes the third peice of code will take the informaiton of the first two and identify the people who are in the frame.